To use this website you must be of legal drinking age

 | Sherry Cask 15 | Rich flavours plum, walnut and chocolate | After-dinner sipping and pairing with desserts |

-The Cask Editions (Bourbon, Rum, Cognac) are the most accessible entry points: lighter in body, easy to enjoy neat or with a little water, and clearly signposted by flavour style.
-The Aged range adds depth and complexity as the years increase, without ever losing the fruity, balanced core that defines Jura.
+Our Cask Editions (Bourbon, Rum, Cognac) are the most accessible entry points: lighter in body, easy to enjoy neat or with a little water, and clearly signposted by flavour style.
+Our aged whiskies have depth and complexity as the years increase, without ever losing the fruity, balanced core that defines Jura.

 Matching Jura's flavour profiles to your palate